argilla-io/argilla/docs/_source/community/contributing.md

 ## New contributor guide

-To get an overview of the project, read our [README](https://github.com/argilla-io/argilla/blob/develop/README.md).
-Here are some resources to help you get started with open source contributions:
+To get an overview of the project, read the [README](https://github.com/argilla-io/argilla/blob/develop/README.md).
+Here are some resources to help you get started with open-source contributions:

 - [Finding good first issue](https://github.com/argilla-io/argilla/labels/good%20first%20issue)
 - [Find and review pull requests](https://github.com/argilla-io/argilla/pulls)